qdm12/godevcontainer/.devcontainer/README.md

 ## Setup

-1. Create the following files on your host if you don't have them:
+1. Create the following files and directory on your host if you don't have them:

     ```sh
     touch ~/.gitconfig ~/.zsh_history
+    mkdir -p ~/.ssh
     ```

-    Note that the development container will create the empty directory `~/.ssh` on your host if you don't have it.

 1. **For Docker on OSX or Windows without WSL**: ensure your home directory `~` is accessible by Docker.
 1. Open the command palette in Visual Studio Code (CTRL+SHIFT+P).